Space and Time Bounded Multiversion Garbage Collection: Application to Snapshottable Data Structures

 Even when \MRS\ \op{free}s a \dnode{}, it may not be safe to reclaim it, as it may still be needed by ongoing snapshot queries.
 To solve this problem, we tag each \dnode{} with a birth timestamp and a retire timestamp.
 A \dnode's birth timestamp is set after a \dnode\ is allocated but before it is attached to the data structure.
 Similarly, a \dnode's retire timestamp is set when \MRS\ calls \op{retire} on it.
 We say that a \dnode{} is \emph{necessary} if it is not yet freed by \MRS, or if there exists an announced timestamp in between its birth and retire timestamp.
 We track this using the same \rangetracker{} data structure \op{rt} that was used for \vnode{}s.
 Whenever \MRS\ \op{frees} a \dnode{} \op{N}, we instead call \op{rt.deprecate(N, N.birthTS, N.retireTS)}.
 When a \dnode{} gets returned by a \op{deprecate}, it is no longer needed so we \hedit{reclaim its storage space}.

 We say that a \vnode{} is \emph{necessary} if it is pointed to by a \dnode{} that has not yet been deprecated (i.e. freed by \MRS) or if its interval contains an announced timestamp.
-Let $D$ and $V$ be the maximum number of necessary \dnode{}s and \vnode{}s, respectively, throughout a history.
+Let $D$ and $V$ be the maximum, over all configurations in the execution, of the number of necessary \dnode{}s and \vnode{}s, respectively.
 Theorem~\ref{thm:overall-space} bounds the overall memory usage of our memory-managed snapshottable data structure.
 Theorem~\ref{thm:overall-time} is an amortized version of the time bounds proven in~\cite{WBBFRS21a}.